Edaakca/Edaakca/README.md

 ---

 ##  About Me
-📱 Passionate about Android Development using Kotlin and actively improving my skills.
+📱 Passionate about Android development using Kotlin and actively improving my skills.
 🔐 Continuously learning and exploring new technologies in mobile development and security.
+🤖 Currently expanding my knowledge in Artificial Intelligence through hands-on, practical training.
 🎓 Motivated to grow professionally and build secure, scalable applications.

 ---